Postgraduate Social Work qualifies Hima for a new career ‘changing the world’

 “ACAP found my second placement [at RDVSA] for me, and Associate Professor Sharon Moore made sure I took up that opportunity as she knew it was most suitable for me.
 And it turned out great!
 That is the relationship I have with the professors there.”

-Hima says the MSW(Q) program prepared her for the workplace and the encouraging study environment gave her the confidence to accept her job offer.
-She was able to choose assessment topics related to her career goals and applied her past volunteering experiences to her submitted work.
+Hima says the MSW(Q) program prepared her for the workplace, and the study environment gave her the confidence to accept an immediate job offer.
+She was able to direct her assessment choices based on her career plans and call on her volunteering experiences in choosing assessment topics.

 “ACAP’s course content was highly satisfying.
 I was well supported from the beginning of the course.
 Most of my assignments focused on domestic violence and sexual assault.
 That freedom to choose our topics and write papers on them is really beneficial,” said Hima.

-To those considering a career in social work, Hima says: “Definitely choose ACAP!
+To those considering making the rewarding move to social work via postgraduate study, Hima says: “Definitely choose ACAP!
 It is quality education with a student-friendly staff and their service delivery is highly client-focused.
-You will be well supported at ACAP.”
+You will be well supported.”